 How To Prevent Angelfish From Lip Locking?

-When angelfish kiss during the mating process, there’s nothing you need to do.
-This behavior is expected, so it’s essential you don’t get involved with it or you could disturb the breeding process.
+Kissing is expected, so you mustn’t get involved, or you could disturb the breeding process.

 However, lip-locking that stems from aggression isn’t a good sign.
 It usually indicates that something inside the aquarium isn’t quite right.
 As a result, you may need to make some changes to calm your fish down.